KlemenKobau/kumuluzee-jnosql-samples/keyvalue-sample-hazelcast/README.md

         ```
 ## Prerequisites

-To run this sample you will need a running Janusgraph instance.
+To run this sample you will need a running Hazelcast instance.
 You can run it by using the docker compose in the parent directory.

 ## Usage